PASTAplus/content-x/templates/support/frequently-asked-questions.md

 ## Is there an API for the EDI Data Repository?

 Yes!
-Anything you can manually do in the repository can also be done via the EDI [REST API](/templates/resources/rest-api.md).
+Most anything you can do on the Data Portal can also be done via the EDI [REST API](/templates/resources/rest-api.md).